 Straight Razor Designs Strops

 Brush.
 A brush helps hydrate the shaving cream in order to form a thick and rich shaving lather.
 Using a brush to lather up helps get the shaving cream up under each whisker which results in better, smoother shaves.
 Plus, it just feels nice on your face to lather up with a brush.

 Brushes are made of either boar or badger hair.
 Boar hair brushes costs less, but they hold less moisture and consequently create a poor lather.
 Badger hair brushes cost more, but they produce a better lather.
-You can pick up a nice badger brush at any Crabtree and Evelyn.
-If you don’t have a Crabtree in your area, try Amazon.
+You can pick up a nice badger brush at any Crabtree and Evelyn or Art of Shaving.
+If you don’t have those in your area, try Amazon.

 Shaving Cream or Soap.
 You commit shaving sacrilege when you use a straight razor with the mass-produced chemical goop that gets passed off as shaving cream.
 Invest in some quality shaving creams and soaps.
 They may cost more than the crap you buy in a can, but natural shaving creams and soaps nourish your face and make you feel absolutely manly.
 Plus, I’ve found creams and soaps last longer than shaving gels, so you end up saving money in the long run.